adamharrison/liquid-cpp/README.md

 ### Portable

-It should be dead-easy to implement a new language for the parser, which means a really robust and easy-to-use C interface that can access most, if not all parts of the system.
+It should be dead-easy to implement liquid for a new programming language, which means a really robust and easy-to-use C interface that can access most, if not all parts of the system.

 It should also compile on Windows, Mac, and Linux easily.